Zoe Akins’ unproduced play, Morning Glory, became the source of the film’s screen version, adapted by Howard Green and directed by Lowell Sherman.

 Oscar Awards: 1

-Oscar Context: This was the first of the four Best Actress Oscar that Katharine Hepburn won.
+Oscar Context: This was the first of the four Best Actress Oscars that Katharine Hepburn won during her career.